sgomezp/sgomezp/README.md

 the Bootcamp.
 It's important to mention that I don't consider myself an "expert" in any of them yet, but I'm working diligently to become one! 😉

-Thanks to the Bootcamp, I'm leaning towards the field of Data Engineering, but I'm also really into Deep Learning, particularly Computer Vision and AI Developer.
+Thanks to the Bootcamp, I'm excited about Machine Learning, especially Deep Learning applications in Computer Vision.
+I'm also very interested in Large Language Models and their potential to develop more advanced natural language chatbots.

 </div>